Abuzar Aydamirov: Biography

 Aydamirov was born on 29 October 1933 in the village Meskety of Nozhay-Yurtovsky district.
 Abuzar was from the Alaroy teip (Kusha-Bukhoy branch) and spent his early childhood in his home village with his father Abdul-Khakim, mother Mukhazar and his several siblings.
-He was faced with tragic events during this early childhood when his father was arrested and exiled to Siberia which left the family in poverty.
+He was faced with tragic events during the early childhood when his father was arrested and exiled to Siberia which left the family in poverty.
 Misfortune haunted their family as the family twin children died and their oldest son was arrested because of some shortage of collective farm corn at the warehouse where he worked, and exiled to Siberia.
 Zainabi, the soul of their family and sister of Abuzar, suddenly died.
 The death of her daughter finally crippled the health of the unfortunate mother.
 In February, after eight years of exile, Abdul-Khakim returned home.
-It was trough his father Abdul-Khakim that Abuzar learned the history of the Chechen people.
+It was through his father Abdul-Khakim that Abuzar learned the history of the Chechen people.
 Abuzar and his entire people were deported to Central Asia during the Deportation of the Chechens and Ingush.
 It was there where his father died in 1949.
 He grew up and studied there for a big part of his life until he, along with the rest of the Chechen people, moved back to their homeland.

 The first story of Abuzar Aydamirov was published in 1957.
 As one of the oldest teachers and mentors in Chechnya, he devoted more than half a century to the education and training of the younger generation in the Chechen language.
 In 1963, A. Aydamirov graduated from the correspondence department of the Faculty of History and Philology of ChIGPI.
 In 1967-1969, he passed the Higher Literary Courses at the Literary Institute.
 M. Gorky.
 He was awarded the honorary badges "Excellence in Education of the RSFSR" (1997), "Excellence in Education in the USSR" (1985), and in 2002 he was awarded the title "People's Teacher of the Chechen Republic".
 In addition, he is a People's Writer of Chechen-Ingushetia (1977), Honorary Professor of the Chechen State University (1993), Honorary Academician of the Academy of Sciences of the Chechen Republic (1993).
 In 1976 he was awarded the Order of the Red Banner of Labor.
 For thirty years he was a permanent deputy of the Nozhay-Yurt district council, and in 1989-1991 he was a deputy of the Supreme Soviet of the USSR.
 In 2004, he was elected as the chairman of the Writers' Union of the Chechen Republic.